 Review: Dealing torture and guilt in 'The Card Counter'

-You would have to shuffle a lot of movie ideas to come up with one that pairs a card sharp with the horrors of Abu Ghraib.
+You would have to shuffle a lot of movie ideas to come up with one that pairs a card shark with the horrors of Abu Ghraib.

 But writer-director Paul Schrader has for some time known his cards, playing variations of the same hand over and over again.
 The protagonist of his “The Card Counter” — William Tell (Oscar Isaac) — is the latest in a long line of Schrader’s tortured, self-hating, deeply habitual, solitary men going back to Travis Bickle in “Taxi Driver.”